Assegai: Iklwa

-Shaka of the Zulu popularized the use of the shorter stabbing spear with a 610 mm shaft and a larger, broader blade 300 mm long in warfare, which was traditionally used primarily as a hunting spear.
+Dingiswayo, ruler of his Zulu tribe, whose chief lieutenant was Shaka, popularized the use of the shorter stabbing spear with a 610 mm shaft and a larger, broader blade 300 mm long in warfare, which was traditionally used primarily as a hunting spear.
 This weapon is otherwise known as the iklwa or ixwa, after the sound that was heard as it was withdrawn from the victim's wound.
 The traditional spear was not abandoned, but was thrown from range at enemy formations before closing in for close quarters battle with the iklwa.
-This tactical combination originated during Shaka's military reforms.
 This weapon was typically used with one hand while the off-hand held a cowhide shield for protection.

 Botany

 It is also the name of a southern African tree (Curtisia dentata) whose wood was suitable for making spears or lances, most notably by the Bantu-speaking people of southern Africa.